mlswg/mls-implementations/test-scenarios.md

 should be checked:

 * Each member's state produces the same authentication secret
-* An export with the same label and context produces the same exported value at each member
 * For each member:
   * A message can be encrypted
   * The message can be successfully decrypted by all other members